-As far as I know, Gustav Kramer was the first scholar to introduce the term Severe style.
-In his 1837 contribution on Greek vases, he identified three main phases: the Old style or Alter Styl up to Olympiad 80 (= 460 BC); the Severe style or Strengen Styl to Ol.
-90 (= 460-420 BC); and the third period, the Beautiful style or Schöner Styl until Ol.
-100 (= 420-380 BC).
+As far as I know, Gustav Kramer was the first scholar to introduce the term “Severe style”.
+In his 1837 contribution on Greek vases, he identified three main phases: the Old style (Alter Styl) up to Olympiad 80 (460 BC); the Severe style (Strenger Styl) to Olympiad 90 (460–420 BC); and the third period, the Beautiful style (Schöner Styl) until Olympiad 100 (420–380 BC).
 It is evident that his classification and chronology do not coincide with the stylistic labels currently adopted in archaeological literature and handbooks.
-Since the publication of Vagn Poulsen in 1937, the term has been used to unequivocally indicate a specific period and style: to him, Kritios and Nesiotes and the Tyrannicides represented the turning point and the very beginning of a new period and style.
-Ridgway catalogued the most prominent traits of the Severe style; to her: “the official date of the Tyrannicide group by Kritios and Nesiotes, 477 BC, can therefore be considered the legal birthday of the Severe style.”
-More recently, Stewart defines this cultural and artistic phase and concludes: “the totality of the evidence from the stratigraphy, architecture, pottery, and sculpture of the Acropolis deposits supports the theory that the Severe Style began (just) after the Persian sack.”
-The scholar considers the Tyrannicides, “not only the earliest dated monuments in the new style but also themselves revolutionary.”
+Since the publication of Vagn Poulsen’s Der strenge Stil in 1937, the term has been used unequivocally to indicate a specific period and style: to Poulsen and those who followed, Kritios, Nesiotes, and the Tyrannicides represented the turning point and the very beginning of a new period and style.
+Ridgway concurred and catalogued the most prominent traits of the Severe style: “the official date of the Tyrannicide group by Kritios and Nesiotes, 477 BC, can therefore be considered the legal birthday of the Severe style.”
+More recently, Stewart defined this cultural and artistic phase and concluded, “the totality of the evidence from the stratigraphy, architecture, pottery, and sculpture of the Acropolis deposits supports the theory that the Severe Style began (just) after the Persian sack.”
+Stewart considers the Tyrannicides “not only the earliest dated monuments in the new style but also themselves revolutionary.”

-From my point of view, which new and revolutionary stylistic and technical criteria do we find looking at the artistic production of Kritios and Nesiotes in comparison with the previous sculptures?
-And which appreciation of their works of art can we find reading ancient literary sources?
-Furthermore, does “severe” correctly translate Greek and Latin adjectives?
+Which new and revolutionary stylistic and technical criteria do we find looking at the artistic production of Kritios and Nesiotes in comparison with previous sculptures?
+And what kind of appreciation of their works of art can we find in ancient literary sources?
+Furthermore, does the word “severe” correctly translate Greek and Latin adjectives?

-2. Signed bases, dowel holes and schemes
+[A-head]2.
+Signed Bases, Dowel Holes, and Iconography

-The names of the artists Kritios and Nesiotes are known from six signatures found on the Acropolis and three of them are diagnostic for the purposes of this analysis.
-Indeed, the dowel holes allow us to reconstruct poses and schemes of the figures on the pedestals and to evaluate technical novelty.
-On the superior face of the pedestal dedicated by Epicharinos (Fig. 1), two dowel holes are recognizable, even though it is not easy to reconstruct the pose of the figure: it stood either with the left foot advanced, to be seen in profile or with the right foot advanced, facing the viewer.
-In any cases, the figure was standing with both feet grounded on the superior surface of the monument.
+The names of the artists Kritios and Nesiotes are known from six inscriptions found on statue bases on the Acropolis, three of which are diagnostic for the purposes of this analysis.
+The dowel holes on these bases allow us to reconstruct the poses and schemes of the figures mounted on them and to evaluate their technical novelty.
+On the top of the pedestal dedicated by Epicharinos (fig. 9.1), two dowel holes are recognizable, even though it is not easy to reconstruct the pose of the figure: it stood either with the left foot advanced, to be seen in profile, or with the right foot advanced, facing the viewer.
+In any case, the figure was standing with both feet on the ground.

-On top of the base, dedicated by Hegelochos, father and son of Ekphantos (Fig. 2), two widely separated dowel holes make it appear as if the base supported a large-scale bronze figure: it is possible to reconstruct Hegelochos’ dedication as an approximately life-size, striding male warrior in an attacking pose (a pose identical to that of a Promachos Athena).
+On top of the base dedicated by Hegelochos, father and son of Ekphantos (fig. 9.2), two dowel holes placed widely apart make it appear as if the base supported a large-scale bronze figure: it is possible to reconstruct Hegelochos’s dedication as an approximately life-size, striding male warrior in an attacking pose (a pose identical to that of an Athena Promachos).

-The circular base dedicated by […]as and Ophsios (Fig. 3) presents two long dowel holes on the surface.
-The shape of the base is not common and it may be suggested that one of the unfinished column drums of the older Parthenon was used as a pedestal.
+The circular base dedicated by “[ . . . ]as and Ophsios” (fig. 9.3) presents two long dowel holes on the surface.
+The shape of the base is not common and it may be that one of the unfinished column drums of the older Parthenon was reused as a pedestal.
 The position of the dowel holes shows that the bronze statue, a lost bronze Athena, stood with its feet close together; the statue was standing and not in motion.